CambiumRG/rhoMtreeRing/README.md

 ### Density Analysis

 **Entry Sample Info**
-Complete Sample ID, Year of obtention.
-DPI and Sample thickness are required to obtain comparative values of ring width and density among different samples.
+Complete Sample ID, Year of obtention, DPI and Sample thickness are required to obtain comparative values of ring width and density among different samples.
 At *Path Info* box, you can select the desired path mode (pay attention to ring detection requirements) and number of pixels to extract density profile.

 <p align="center">